garysweaver/irie/README.md

 Then:

     class FoobarsController < ApplicationController
-      include Hello
+      include HelloWorld
+      hello :world
     end

     class BarfoosController < ApplicationController
-      include Hello
+      include HelloWorld
+      hello :world
     end

-For more realistic use that takes advantage of existing configuration in the controller, take a look at the controller in `lib/restful_json/controller.rb` to see how the actions are defined, and just copy/paste into your controller or module, etc. and make sure that it is defined after `acts_as_restful_json` is called and keep it up-to-date.
+For more realistic use that takes advantage of existing configuration in the controller, take a look at the controller in `lib/restful_json/controller.rb` to see how the actions are defined, and just copy/paste into your controller or module, etc.

+Make sure that the inclusion of your module is defined after `include RestfulJson::Controller`, `include RestfulJson::DefaultController`, or `acts_as_restful_json` is called.

+### Release Notes

+#### restful_json v3.3

+In past versions, everything was done to the models whether you wanted it done or not.
+Have been trying to transition away from forcing anything, so starting with v3.3, ensure the following is done.

+If you are using Rails 3.1-3.2 and want to use permitters or strong_parameters in all models:

+Make sure you include Strong Parameters:

+    gem "strong_parameters"

+Include this in `config/environment.rb`:

+    ActiveRecord::Base.send(:include, ActiveModel::ForbiddenAttributesProtection)

+If you want to use permitters in all models, you need Cancan:

+Make sure you include Cancan:

+    gem "cancan"

+Include this in `config/environment.rb`

+    ActiveRecord::Base.send(:include, CanCan::ModelAdditions)

+### Rails Version-specific Eccentricities

+Strong Parameters is included in Rails 4.
+Rails 4.1 and up will need `gem 'activerecord-deprecated_finders' gem, at least for now.
+(At time of writing Rails 4.1 is not out yet, so not a problem.)

+If you are using Rails 3.1, note that respond_with returns HTTP 200 instead of 204 for update and destroy, unless return_resource is true.

 ### Thanks!